This page is very out of date

 To see the difference between javac -depend

-and regular javac
+and regular javac in Ptolemy II,

 run the C-shell commands below:

-javac -depend
+For example, javac -depend compiles

-ptolemy/graph/DirectedAcyclicGraph
+ptolemy/graph/DirectedAcyclicGraph but

-without -depend
+javac without -depend does not.

-The reason is that data/TypeLattice
+The reason is that data/TypeLattice includes

 a private method